Bringing an established solution to NZ to reduce the stress and anxiety of neonatal families who lose a twin, triplet or other multiple.

 Bringing the Purple Butterfly initiative to New Zealand fits perfectly with The Neonatal Trusts role 'supporting families going through the stress and anxiety of a neonatal journey'.
 Working with Multiples NZ, we will produce and distribute the resources and also raise awareness and provide other necessary support.

 10% of babies born in NZ arrive prematurely and many more full-term babies have complications that require specialist care.
-The Neonatal Trust exists to provide support to these brave parents.
+The Little Miracles Trust exists to provide support to these brave parents.

 Thank you 18 October 2016